 Furthermore, 2016, like this year, required careful sorting and selection by winemakers to get the best results, which were, in both cases, “balanced”, with an ideal combination of ripe fruit and fresh acidity seen in the finest grapes from these harvests.

-“With our Grand Vintage, we are looking for individuality – so what matters is that every vintage is unique,” began Gouez, when presenting the 2016 expression.
-“It is a vintage by Moët & Chandon,” he added, stressing the fact that the harvest conditions should be the most prominent character to the Champagne, but captured in line with the brand’s ‘house style’.
+“With our Grand Vintage, we are looking for individuality – so what matters is that every vintage is unique,” began Gouez, when presenting the 2016 Champagnes.
+“It is a vintage by Moët & Chandon,” he added, stressing the fact that the harvest character should be prominent in the wines, but expressed within the brand’s ‘house style’.

 Continuing, he recorded, “And our last three vintages – 2013, ’15 and ’16 – are quite different: ‘13 was a very late harvest with the first grapes picked at the end of September and most picked in first week of October.”